pghvlaans/sbotools/man/sboremove.1.md

 To remove *compat32* packages, call **sboremove** with the **\--compat32** flag.

-In all cases, this script prompts the user package-by-package before performing any removal operations.
+In all cases, this script prompts the user package-by-package in reverse build order before performing any removal operations.
 No option exists to enable **sboremove** to uninstall packages without confirmation prompts, and there are no plans to add that functionality in the future.

 Root privileges are required to run **sboremove**.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, or if